brorb/710-wiki/Content/Characters/SYSTEM.md

 ```

 ![[HIS PRECEPTION (full metadata)-min.png|400]]
-This message is most likely from [[INDI]] or some other entity, judging by the all-caps words.
+This message is most likely from [[INDI]] or another similar entity judging by the all-caps words.
 This confirms that [[He]] is looking for them and might be using SYSTEM as a way to try and reach them.

 In October 2025, SYSTEM posted messages in [[The Sleuths]] Discord server with the name Rod Formak, who is assigned as a Technician Engineer and possibly the real name of [[He]]:
 ```discord